albertovasquez/hash-connect-sdk/BUG_FIXES_v3.1.0.md

 ## Ready for Release

-All five critical bugs have been fixed.
+All six critical bugs have been fixed (Bug #3 superseded by Bug #6).
 The package is ready for v3.1.0 release.

 **Command to publish:**